rochoa85/PepFun2/README.md

 PepFun can be run using the modules directly in a python script.
 Examples are provided in the next section.

-**NOTE 2**: If a simple analysis is required using a command line interface, the original version of pepfun can be used with some of the functions included in this version: https://github.com/rochoa85/PepFun
+**NOTE 2**: If a simple analysis is required using a command line interface, the original version of PepFun can be used with some of the functions included in this version: https://github.com/rochoa85/PepFun

 ## How to run it